linode/terraform-provider-linode/docs/resources/lke_node_pool.md

 * `node_count` - (Required; Optional with `autoscaler`) The number of nodes in the Node Pool.
 If undefined with an autoscaler the initial node count will equal the autoscaler minimum.

 * `tags` - (Optional) An array of tags applied to the Node Pool.
-Tags can be used to flag node pools as externally managed, see [Externally Managed Node Pools](lke_cluster.md#externally-managed-node-pools).
+Tags can be used to flag node pools as externally managed, see [Externally Managed Node Pools](lke_cluster.md#externally-managed-node-pools) for more details.

 * [`autoscaler`](#autoscaler) - (Optional) If defined, an autoscaler will be enabled with the given configuration.